New Auto Loans

 Information and interactive calculators are made available to you as self-help tools for your independent use and are not intended to provide investment advice.
 We cannot and do not guarantee their applicability or accuracy in regards to your individual circumstances.
 All examples are hypothetical and are for illustrative purposes.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.

 All rates subject to change without notice.
 All rates listed above are our best rates based on approved credit; actual rates may be higher depending upon applicant's credit rating and other underwriting factors.
 Most loans are processed the same day as the application is received.
 Please contact a Fort Lee FCU loan officer for current rates and details.
 Membership required to apply for Fort Lee Federal Credit Union loans, credit cards, and lines of credit.
+Membership is open to those that live or work in the following localities: Amelia, Charles City, Chesterfield, Colonial Heights, Dinwiddie, Goochland, Hanover, Henrico, Hopewell, King and Queen, King William, New Kent, Nottoway, Petersburg, Powhatan, Prince George, Richmond, and Sussex.
 Non-refundable joining fee of $1 plus $25 savings (share draft) deposit refundable at account closing.

 You May Be Interested In